The Architecture and

 The City of Bath - Enduring Structures & Transient Lives - Binding

-This A4 landscape photobook has been created to a quality specification.
+This A4 landscape photobook has been printed and bound to a quality specification.
 The book contains 188 internal pages, with quality photographs throughout that are printed on 170 gsm silk paper.
 The book is a thread sewn bound and encased in a hardback cover with black end papers.
+The photobook has been self-published using ISBN reference: 978-1-3999-9270-1.

 Friends Meeting House York Street Bath